gabrielwright1/sorting-algorithm-visualizer-app/README.md

 ### Optimization:

--   To be used when the array is nearly sorted, the optimization shortens the amount of sorting as items get sorted
 -   This works by using a boolean variable (noSwaps) which flips between true/false depending on whether swaps are necessary
 -   When noSwaps = true, break the loop, when false proceed with swapping and return the swapped array.
 -   As the array grows in length, the optimized solution shaves off a lot of time
 -   Time complexity for unoptimized solution: O(n^2)
 -   Time complexity for optimized solution: O(2n) ~ O(n)

+### Use Case:

+-   Best used on nearly sorted, the optimization shortens the amount of sorting as items get sorted

 ## Selection Sort - O(n^2):